climatepolicyradar/knowledge-graph/docs/docs/users/adding-relationships.md

 A form will appear where you can add a new statement.
 The form will prompt you for the following information:

 - **Property:** The property that describes the relationship between the two concepts.
 You can search for the property you want to use by starting to type.
-The value should be one of [the properties in the concepts store](https://climatepolicyradar.wikibase.cloud/wiki/Special:ListProperties) (aka the listed relationship types above).
+The value should be one of [the properties in the concept store](https://climatepolicyradar.wikibase.cloud/wiki/Special:ListProperties) (aka the listed relationship types above).
 - **Value:** The concept that the item is related to.
 You can search for the concept you want to use by starting to type.

 You might be prompted to add a [qualifier](https://www.wikidata.org/wiki/Help:Qualifiers) or [rank](https://www.wikidata.org/wiki/Help:Ranking) to the statement.
-These are optional, and we aren't currently using them in the concepts store.
+These are optional, and we aren't currently using them in the concept store.

 ## References